mohammedatary/Advocating-for-2FA/README.md

 ![Screenshot from 2023-03-20 20-40-15](https://user-images.githubusercontent.com/37233306/226422799-1b401cc7-9a98-4e45-8e0a-a65f15afd045.png)

 but what is the output ??
-the first impression was MD5 , so I have tried to crack it , but no results , so what ? stop ? for sure no then I have tried to do MD5 on the username
+the first impression was MD5 , so I have tried to crack it , but no results , so what ? stop ? of course no then I have tried to do MD5 on the username

 ![image](https://user-images.githubusercontent.com/37233306/226423520-7f7318a3-54ea-4b84-a881-7d3ecf7001dc.png)